← All beaches & hotels

 Poʻipū Beach consistently earns some of the best water quality ratings on Kauaʻi.
 The South Shore's dry climate means fewer heavy rains, and the beach has been well-maintained and monitored.
 The Sheraton's beach frontage benefits from excellent ocean flushing with consistent trade wind exposure and minimal nearby pollution sources.

 The DOH has rarely issued advisories for Poʻipū Beach.
 Even during heavy Kauaʻi rains (which can be intense), the South Shore is often drier than the North Shore.
-The beach is considered one of the safest and most swimmable in the state.
+The beach is considered one of the cleanest and most swimmable in the state.

 Based on: DOH Poʻipū monitoring, South Shore dry climate, excellent ocean flushing